tsuki-lang/tsuki/spec.md

 val c = Child { of init_parent(), y = 2 }
 ```
-`of` must appear at the very beginning of a constructor, before all the fields.
+`of` must appear at the very beginning of a constructor, before fields.

 ## Unions